grisp/rebar3_grisp/README.md

 ## Build OTP for GRiSP

-The fastest way is to use our docker image `grisp/grisp2-rtems-toolchain`:
+The fastest way is to use our Docker image `grisp/grisp2-rtems-toolchain`:

 Add the toolchain image name to the `rebar.config` under `grisp` → `build` → `toolchain` → `docker`